cocotb/cocotb/docs/source/quickstart.rst

    python test_runner.py

-However, one of the benefits of using the runner is that it can be used with `pytest <https://pytest.org>`_, as long as the function name is detectable by pytest, e.g. prefixing the function with the ``test_`` prefix.
+However, one of the benefits of using the runner is that it can be used with `pytest <https://pytest.org>`_, as long as the function name is discoverable by pytest, e.g. by prefixing the function with the ``test_`` prefix.
 Refer to the `pytest <https://pytest.org>`_ documentation for a more comprehensive guide.

 To run the cooctb test runner with pytest: